 So with such lofty ambitions in place, it can be difficult to comprehend why 80% of employees find it difficult to put their trust in the HR department.

 Sad as it may seem, we as HR professionals still have a long way to go when it comes to earning the employee and HR trust.
-Given the general lack of authority possessed by HR professionals in many organizations, most employees often do not bother to even report their concerns.
+Given the general lack of authority possessed by HR professionals in many organizations, most employees often do not bother to report their concerns.

 As evidenced by Susan Fowler’s experience at Uber, there have even been situations where instead of lending a hand, the HR department further exacerbated her frustrations.
 Instead of protecting the victim, the HR team “suggested” that what was a clear case of sexual harassment was just an “innocent mistake”.